-- Evaluate the effect of the CareZONE van on health service utilization - Assess cost offsets associated with the CareZONE program - Determine the acceptability and appropriateness of the Community Care in Reach delivery model among homeless and marginally housed individuals
+- Evaluate the effect of the Community Care in Reach (CCiR) van on health service utilization. - Assess cost offsets associated with the Community Care in Reach (CCiR) program. - Determine the acceptability and appropriateness of the Community Care in Reach delivery model among homeless and marginally housed individuals.